mrname/venison_for_centos/README.md

 Overview
 ============================
 This script requires CentOS 6.
 It installs and configures the required OS packages and the MySQL/Nginx/PHP-FPM/Postfix deployment stack for WordPress.
-All packages are installed through yum for future upgrade ease.
+All packages are installed through yum for future upgrade ease, except for Nginx.
+The build of Nginx utilized requires third-party modules (discussed below).
+As a result, it needs to be compiled.

 NOTE: The script disables SSH root login, sets up a sudo user, and optionally changes the SSH port for server security.
-At the top of the script, you can see the variables that should be set prior to running the script.
-All variables should have value, otherwise the script will not run.
+When you run the setup script, you will be prompted for these values.
+It is HIGHLY RECOMMENDED that you change your SSH port to something unique, although fail2ban is active upon deployment.

 Usage